 Shelley L. Curling

 After earning her Ph.D. at Smeal in 2006, Professor Curling taught part-time for the Accounting department while raising her young family.
 In 2017 Professor Curling joined the faculty as a full-time Assistant Teaching Professor teaching undergraduate courses in financial accounting, managerial accounting, and auditing.
-She also teaches auditing as part of the Graduate Certificate in Corporate Accounting Foundations.
+She serves as the Director of the Graduate Certificate in Accounting Foundations.
 Before coming to Smeal, she was a cost accountant at Texstars in Grand Prairie, Texas.